 If your dispensary is open, you have a responsibility to do your part in serving customers, but also in helping slow the spread of the virus.
 We hope these tips help you not only stay open, but thrive during this uncertain time.

-If you are interested in learning how Flowhub cannabis retail platform can help you, please request a demo.
+If you are interested in learning how Flowhub cannabis retail platform can help you, watch a demo.